By Stefanie Schultheis

 Instead confronting all candidates with the opt-in choice, you may also look at specifically targeting the groups you’d like to see increased representation of with a separate ‘fast-track’ role (and keep a ‘regular’ role open at the same time for everyone).
 You can watch this webinar to learn how Koreo implemented this approach successfully.

-The benefit of this approach is that you can utilize an entirely different sourcing campaign, e.g. selecting specific job boards and communities that index well with the groups you’re trying to engage.
+The benefit of this approach is that you can utilise an entirely different sourcing campaign, e.g. selecting specific job boards and communities that index well with the groups you’re trying to engage.

 You can then bring your fast-tracked candidates from underrepresented groups and your other candidates who applied to the ‘regular’ role together at the interview stage.